 Today, all that remains is this one street that begins at Calle Reyes Catolicos and extends to Granada Cathedral.
 Among the many items for sale are Arabic crafts, farolas, ethnic clothing, and other knick-knacks.

 Calle Elvira is one of the most popular shopping streets in Granada.
 It’s similar to the Alcaiceria, though perhaps a little less formal.
 Aside from its many shops selling items like slippers, teapots, and hookahs, you’ll also find many restaurants and bars along the street.

 4. Get Lost in the Albayzin

-The Albayzin (or Albaicin) was my favorite area in Granada.
+Getting lost in the Albayzin (or Albaicin) was one of my favorite things to do in Granada.
 It refers to a medieval Moorish district with predominantly white houses and miradores offering dramatic views of the Alhambra.

 Together with Generalife Garden and the Alhambra, it’s one of three UNESCO World Heritage Sites in Granada.
 At its peak, it was home to an estimated 40,000 inhabitants and thirty mosques.

 The Albayzin is about 1.5 km (1 mile) from Calle Elvira and can be reached in about half an hour on foot.
 You’ll be going mostly uphill through narrow meandering alleyways and streets, many of which have steps.

 It’s a lovely and very clean-looking neighborhood that’s far less crowded than the areas around Calle Elvira and the Alcaiceria.